Ajoy Chakrabarty: Singing career

 He has been invited to perform in Pakistan and China and by BBC for their Golden Jubilee Celebration of India's Independence.

 He has performed in some of the most prestigious venues around the world such as Carnegie Hall, The Kennedy Center, New Orleans Jazz Preservation Hall in the US, the Royal Albert hall and Queen Elizabeth Hall in the UK and Theatre de la Ville in France.
 In addition to that, Pandit Ajoy Chakrabarty performed at the Aga Khan Museum in Toronto, Canada in 2018 for the Raag-Mala Music Society of Toronto.

 Inspired by the ideals of his Guru Jnan Prakash Ghosh, Chakrabarty founded Shrutinandan, a school of music.

 Personal life

-Ajoy Chakrabarty is married to Chandana Chakrabarty.
+Chakrabarty is married to Chandana Chakrabarty.
 His daughter, Kaushiki Chakraborty, is also a vocalist of Hindustani classical music.
 Their son, Ananjan Chakraborty, is a sound engineer.
+Chakrabarty’s younger brother, Sanjay Chakroborty, is a hindustani classical singer and instrumentalist but was arrested in 2024 due to severe child-molestation legal accusations by one of his students.